How to Train Total Recall (Without Arnold Schwarzenegger)

 Before you dive into recall, make sure a few basics are covered:

-They know how to respond to leash pressure — meaning they move with it instead of pulling against it.
+• They know how to respond to leash pressure — meaning they move with it instead of pulling against it.
+(This will help massively later on when you need to guide them.)

-You’ve got something they actually care about — that could be food, toys, affection, whatever floats your dog’s boat.
+• You’ve got something they actually care about — that could be their daily food, toys, affection, whatever floats your dog’s boat.
+If you’re not more interesting than the environment, you’re already on the back foot.

 If none of that’s in place, this next bit won’t make much sense.